NWylynko/ultimate-node-env/README.md

-# ultimate-node-env
+# Ultimate node env
-using docker dev environment and some other tricks we can create a reproducible dev environment with all the tools for a modern node.js service
+Using docker dev environment and some other tricks we can create a reproducible dev environment with all the tools for a modern node.js service

 - [LTS NodeJS (12)](https://nodejs.org/)
   - A JavaScript runtime built on Chrome's V8 JavaScript engine.